Making the UK greener, one house at a time

 Hornsea 1, located in the North Sea, is another significant offshore wind farm in the UK.
 It comprises 174 wind turbines, each 190 meters tall, and covers an area of 407 square kilometres.
 The wind farm generates enough green energy to power over 1 million UK homes.

 Another significant offshore wind farm is Hornsea 2, which became fully operational in 2022.
-As the world’s largest installed wind farm, Hornsea 2 has a capacity of 1.3GW and comprises 165 wind turbines located 89km off the Yorkshire Coast.
-It provides low-cost, clean, and secure renewable energy to over 1.4 million UK homes.
+As the world's largest installed wind farm, Hornsea 2 has a capacity of 1.3GW and comprises 165 wind turbines located 89km off the Yorkshire Coast.
+Therefore, it provides low-cost, clean, and secure renewable energy to over 1.4 million UK homes.

 Other significant offshore wind farms include: